Katherine Fitzgerald, Lady of Hy-Carbery: Book of Lismore

 Like her father, she supported Irish literature and music.

 Leabhar Mhic Cárthaigh Riabhaigh was probably compiled to commemorate the marriage of Finghin MacCarthy Reagh to Katherine, daughter of the 7th Earl of Desmond.
 The book was written in Irish, but no Irish version of spoken today.
-The book contains several important texts, including the new Ever-Tongue, a cosmological work, with a very important to the lives of saints including St. Bridget, St. Patrick and St. Columba, a translation of the travels of Marco Polo and one of the greatest compositions of the Fenian Cycle, the Acallam na Senórach or the Conversation Old Man.
+The book contains several important texts, including the new Ever-Tongue, a cosmological work, with a very important guide to the lives of saints including St. Bridget, St. Patrick and St. Columba, a translation of the travels of Marco Polo and one of the greatest compositions of the Fenian Cycle, the Acallam na Senórach or the Conversation Old Man.
 Everything is embellished with illuminations.

-The Book of Lismore was discovered in a wall of the castle of Lismore, in 1811.
+The Book of Lismore was discovered in a wall of the castle of Lismore in 1811.

 Her death

-The Annals of the Four Masters say that Katherine died in 1506 at 54 of the age, one year after the death of her husband.
+The Annals of the Four Masters say that Katherine died in 1506 aged 54, a year after the death of her husband.
 Her eldest son, Donnell, seized the throne of Hy-Carbery after his uncle's death, some time before Katherine was dead.

-"M1506.14: Catherine, daughter of Earl of Desmond, that is to say, Thomas, son of James, Lady of Hy-Carbury, a charitable and truly hospitable woman, died."